ryantm/agenix/README.md

 #### `age.secretsDir`

-`age.secretsDir` is the directory where secrets are symlinked to by default.Usually, you don't need to change this.
+`age.secretsDir` is the directory where secrets are symlinked to by default.
+Usually, you don't need to change this.
 Defaults to `/run/agenix`.

 Overriding `age.secretsDir` example: